samber/do/README.md

 No breaking changes will be made to exported APIs before v2.0.0.

-This library has no dependencies outside the Go standard library.
+This library has no dependencies except the Go std lib.

 ## 💡 Quick start